 In 1999 Pradeep was chosen by the World Economic Forum as a "Global Leader for Tomorrow"— an acknowledgment of his pioneering work bringing technology to India.

 Between 2006 and 2016, Pradeep served as a Non-Executive Director on the board of UBM plc, — a leading business-to-business events organizer listed on the London Stock Exchange.
 Pradeep is also on the Board of Telstra Telecommunications, India.
-He is the Chairman of the Governing Council of Srishti Institute of Art, Design & Technology, Bangalore, a Founding Member of the Bangalore Chapter of the Young Presidents Organization, and the former President of The Indus Entrepreneurs' (TIE), Bangalore Chapter.
+He served as the Chairman of the Governing Council of Srishti Institute of Art, Design & Technology, Bangalore, for five years, is a Founding Member of the Bangalore Chapter of the Young Presidents Organization, and the former President of The Indus Entrepreneurs' (TIE), Bangalore Chapter.